Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/trades.md

 ```

 ## Trades from orders
-Trades can be retrieved from orders and listened from open positions.
+Trades can be retrieved from orders.

 - **Interface**
 ```typescript